RikVolger/3ct-tools/README.md

 ## Requirements / environment
 ...
 To be filled ...

+## Dealing with notebooks
+Jupyter notebooks and git don't play nice together.
+If you're going to run any of the notebooks and make git commits, make sure to run the following commands.
+These register a 'pre-hook', essentially running `nbstripout` before each commit. `nbstripout` strips out all notebook outputs, making it much easier for multiple people to work on the notebooks.

 ## Building and including the package
 Building the project relies on setuptools and `build`.
 If you're not sure if `build` is installed, run